 Ronald Reagan Boyhood Home

 Historians and collectors alike will enjoy a visit to the Ronald Reagan boyhood home.
 Located in Dixon, Illinois, the completely restored home of Ronald from age nine until age twelve, also has a visitor center, a gift shop and space to relax at Reagan Memorial Park.
 Hour of operation vary throughout the year.
 Visit the website for complete information.

 While you are in Illinois, take a trip on the Ronald Reagan Trail.
 This self-guided tour begins in Tampico where Ronald was born.
 There is also a small museum there for you to visit.
 The trail goes through 12 cities that each made a contribution to the life of the president.
 More information about the Trail, visit the official website.

 Other resources to purchase Ronald Reagan memorabilia can be found on the web.
 A simple search for Ronald Reagan on eBay yields about one thousand items.
 Here are more places to find Ronald Reagan collectibles:

 - Lori Ferber Collectibles has a lovely site with several pages of memorabilia including Ronald Reagan Inaugural Ball tickets, 1980 Republican Convention key chains and much more.
 You'll also find an informative page of presidential trivia as well as books on presidential memorabilia.
 This is a site every collector must see.

-- Amazon.com has an incredible of Ronald Reagan books and other items.
-One you'll especially enjoy is Ronald Reagan: An American Hero, a beautiful hardcover book that retails for $50.00.
+- Barnes and Noble has an incredible collection of books by and about Ronald Reagan.
+One you'll especially enjoy is The Reagan Diaries, a beautiful hardcover book that retails for $35.00.